- Do we have to bring our own bikes?

 We’re a UK based company so we also offer you financial protection in the case of insolvency, insured through Zurich Insurance PLC.

 We don’t include international flights, personal travel insurance, visa, alcohol or tips for the guides (customary in Nepal)

 6. Where can I get insurance?

 As well medical travel insurance, which should include helicopter rescue and repatriation, you must also make sure your insurance covers you for riding a motorcycle on and off road of up to 250cc (or applicable) and carrying a pillion (if applicable).
-You can check out the Voyager, Navigator, or Holiday Safe as possible insurance providers.
+Some insures cover you only, meaning third party is not included, so make sure you read the fine print.
+A good place to start is through one of our partner’s here in the UK who have teamed up with AON check out the link here: Travel Insurance BC motorcycles .
+You can also check out Voyager, Navigator, or Holiday Safe as possible insurance providers.

 If you already have motorcycle travel insurance but it is missing helicopter rescue then you can look at the AAC (Austrian Alpine Club) which covers heli rescue and repatriation as well as medical expenses.